Home / Kid's Health / Trisomy 13: An extra 13th chromosome

 Ultrasounds or prenatal blood screenings may detect some of the birth defects that warrant further genetic testing for Trisomy 13.

-These procedures can be done after a positive prenatal screening or ultrasound detects something abnormal.
-Toering explained that it is important to know what condition is being tested with a small sample.
+These procedures can be done after a positive prenatal screening or if ultrasound detects something abnormal.
+Ballard explained that it is important to know what condition is being tested for with a small sample.
 If not detected during pregnancy, once the baby is born, genetic testing can confirm a diagnosis.

-Trisomy 13 occurs in one of every 5,000 births.
+Trisomy 13 occurs in one of every 10,000 to 20,000 live births.
 However, this number may be inaccurate due to the number of miscarriages that go undiagnosed.

 Trisomy 13 happens by chance.
 During conception of a baby, sometimes an extra chromosome slips through during the process.
 This error can happen sporadically and can occur more frequently as eggs within the body age.

-“It’s nothing that a parent did wrong,” Toering said.
+“It’s nothing that a parent did or didn’t do,” Ballard said.
 “It’s just something that can happen.”

 In rare occasions, Trisomy 13 can be inherited because of how the chromosomes bundle.
 Genetic counselors can review the parent’s chromosomes to determine if the condition was inherited, but the possibility is low.

-“Typically, we would say there is a 1% occurrence risk,” Toering said.
+“Typically, we would say there is a 1% or less risk of having a child affected with Trisomy 13,” Ballard said.
 “However, we know the risk increases with the pregnant parent’s age.
-As the eggs get older, there may be errors in those eggs that can be associated with this chromosomal condition along with others.”
+As the eggs get older, there is a higher chance of errors occurring in the process of how chromosomes are organized within the egg cells which can be associated with this chromosomal condition along with others.”

 Resources and support available